eventespresso/event-espresso-core/docs/G--Model-System/models-primary-keys.md

     'PRIMARY' => new EE_Primary_Key_Index(array('object_id', 'term_taxonomy_id')),
 );
 ```
-(Note: currently entries in `_indexes` only *imply* there is a corresponding index in the column, they don't create one.
+(Note: currently entries in `_indexes` only *imply* there is a corresponding index on the table, they don't create one.
 That's done in the [data migration scripts.](../H--Data-Migration-System/README.md).)

 ### EE_Base_Class::ID()